 People who are already long-term unemployed and those people who become long-term unemployed will be referred to Jobpath.
-A smaller number of people will also be referred who will be short-term unemployed, but who may need greater supports in order to obtain work.
 People who are in part-time employment and have been in receipt of a jobseeker related income support payment for more than twelve (12) months on the basis that they are seeking to secure full-time employment may also be referred.